-There are many situations, like backyard barbeques and pool parties, that calls for a speaker that is louder than most of the super portable, sub-pound models that crowd the shelves.
+There are many situations, like backyard barbeques and pool parties, that call for a speaker that is louder than most of the super portable, sub-pound models that crowd the shelves.
 That is where the Bose Soundlink Revolve+ shines.
 It uses a heavier than average 2 lb 2 oz frame to create exceptionally high quality and exceptionally loud sound that can easily power a large party.
-The IPX4 water resistant rating means you don't have to worry about splashes from the pool, and the impressive 24 hour battery life means you can keep that party going into the wee hours of the morning.
+The IPX4 water resistant rating means you don't have to worry about splashes from the pool, and the impressive 24-hour battery life means you can keep that party going into the wee hours of the morning.
 If the $300 price tag feels like a bit much the Harman Kardon Onyx Studio 4 fills a similar niche, but it is heavier, has a much shorter battery life, and doesn't sound quite as good.

 Bose Soundlink Revolve+ Review

 Pros: Excellent sound quality, very loud, long battery life

 Cons: Expensive, relatively large and heavy

 $129.00 at Amazon